Necropion/PG3402-Mikrotjenester--Individuell-Mappeeksamen/README.md

 ### User Stories

-#### User Authentication
+#### Authentication and Profile Management

-1. As a user, I want to create an account by providing my username, email, and password so that I can access the system securely.
+1. As a user, I want to create an account and log in securely so that I can access my personal profile and system features like managing carts and purchases.
-2. As a user, I want to log in using my credentials so that I can access my profile and perform actions like purchasing cars and managing carts.
+2. As a user, I want to view my profile, including a list of my owned cars and past receipts, so that I can track my purchases and ownership.
-3. As a user, I want to be notified if my email or username is already in use during registration so that I can choose valid credentials.
-4. As a user, I want to stay logged in even after refreshing the page by saving my session data locally.

 #### Car Listing and Search

-5. As a user, I want to view a list of available cars so that I can explore the inventory and make a purchase.
-6. As a user, I want to see detailed information about each car, including the make, model, color, stock availability, and year, so that I can make an informed decision.
+3. As a user, I want to browse the dealership’s inventory and see detailed information about cars (e.g., make, model, color, year, stock) so that I can explore what’s available for purchase.
-7. As a user, I want to search for specific cars by typing keywords like make or model so that I can quickly find the car I am interested in.
+4. As a user, I want to quickly find specific cars using a search bar so that I can locate cars that meet my needs without scrolling through the entire inventory.

 #### Shopping Cart Management

-8. As a user, I want to add cars to my shopping cart so that I can prepare for a purchase.
+5. As a user, I want to add cars to my shopping cart so that I can prepare for a purchase.
-9. As a user, I want to be notified if an item I add to the cart already exists, and I want its quantity to be updated instead of duplicated.
-10. As a user, I want to see the current items in my shopping cart, including the total quantity and cost, so that I can review my purchase.
+6. As a user, I want to review the contents of my shopping cart, including quantities and total cost, so that I can confirm my purchase before proceeding.
-11. As a user, I want to be prevented from adding cars to the cart if they are out of stock so that I don't attempt to purchase unavailable items.
+7. As a user, I want to be prevented from adding out-of-stock cars to my cart so that I don’t attempt to buy unavailable items.

 #### Purchase and Receipts

-12. As a user, I want to purchase the items in my cart by creating a receipt that records the transaction details, including the total price, items purchased, and date.
+8. As a user, I want to complete a purchase by checking out my cart, generating a receipt that records the transaction (e.g., purchase date, total price, items, and their quantities).
-13. As a user, I want the stock of cars in the dealership to decrease after I make a purchase so that inventory reflects my transaction.
-14. As a user, I want to view a list of my previous receipts so that I can track my purchase history.
+9. As a user, I want to view my past receipts so that I can track my purchase history, including total amounts, items purchased, and dates.

+#### Owned Cars
-15. As a user, I want to see the total number of items purchased on each receipt so that I can understand my past orders.
+10. As a user, I want to see a list of cars I currently own after purchasing them so that I can track my acquisitions.
-16. As a user, I want to click on a receipt to view more details about the purchased items so that I can verify the transaction.
+11. As a user, I want the dealership to automatically track my owned cars after purchases so that ownership records are accurate and linked to my profile.

 ### Running the project locally

 ### Running the project with Docker containers locally